Hyperpigmentation, Hypopigmentation, and Your Skin

 An example of hyperpigmentation is melasma (also known as chloasma).
 This condition is characterized by tan or brown patches, most commonly on the face.
 Melasma can occur in pregnant women and is often called the "mask of pregnancy;" however, men can also develop this condition.
 Melasma frequently goes away after pregnancy.
 It can also be treated with certain prescription creams (such as hydroquinone).

-If you have melasma, try to limit your exposure to sunlight.
-Use a strong sunscreen (SPF 50 or higher) at all times, because sunlight will worsen your condition.
-Sunblocks containing zinc oxide or titanium dioxide are also helpful might be messy.
+If you have melasma, try to limit your exposure to sunlight, especially between the hours of 10 a.m. and 2 p.m., when the sun’s rays are most intense.
+Wear a broad-brimmed hat and use a sunscreen with an SPF of 30 or higher at all times, because sunlight will worsen your condition.
+Sunscreens containing zinc oxide or titanium dioxide are also helpful.

 Consult with your doctor before treating the condition yourself.